Zstillwater/cis--trans-Regulation/README.md

 **·** 3-6 biological replicates
 ## RNA-seq mapping and high-quality SNP identification between parents
-Filtered RNA-seq reads were mapped against *G. hirsutum* (TM-1) to estimate gene expressions in different accessions using Hisat2.0 and Kallisato.
+Filtered RNA-seq reads were mapped against *G. hirsutum* (TM-1) to estimate gene expressions in different accessions using Kallisato,  which psuedo-transcripts comes from hisat2.0 and strintie.
 In order to distinguish Maxxa(Ma) and TX2094(Tx), we used GATK(4.0.0.0) to detect allelic SNPs and selected high-quality SNPs on chromosomes based three criteria:

 1) At least 3 of a single parent material are of non-NN type;
 2) No more than one-third of the abnormal genotypes in a single parent material;